 Abigail Adams and Thomas Jefferson in conversation

 Abigail Adams (portrayed by Kim Hanley) and Thomas Jefferson (portrayed by Steve Edenbo) discuss subjects ranging from the Tea Act to their favorite kinds of tea, and from the political bog of the Alien and Sedition Acts to their favorite recipes featuring the cranberry bogs of Massachusetts.
 Their friendship spanned four of the most tumultuous decades of American history.
-They each witnessed and participated in the exciting unfolding of a new era from their own, unique, pivotal roles and their sometimes widely differing perspectives.
+Each witnessed the birth of a new nation from a uniquely influential vantage point, and each helped shape it through ideas, courage, and enlightened correspondence.

 Program available High School, Colleges and Universities, Teacher Workshops, private and public events, and more.